Community Transformation Grant

 CTG supports and builds on the work of the Statewide Health Improvement Program (SHIP).
 SHIP, like CTG, works to improve nutrition, increase physical activity, and decrease exposure to commercial tobacco products.
 CTG supports SHIP health improvement activities in local communities in rural northern Minnesota and also funds state-level health improvement efforts, building on strengths, minimizing duplication of efforts and maximizing impact.

 About 60 percent of the CTG grant goes directly to support community health improvement efforts.
-Grants are focused on Northern Minnesota, which has some of the worst socioeconomic and health disparities found in Greater Minnesota, including higher poverty rates, more children living in poverty, more residents being served by the Supplemental Nutrition Assistance Program, higher rates of tobacco use among youth and greater mortality from heart disease and stroke.
+Grants are focused on Northern Minnesota, which has some of the worst socioeconomic and health disparities found outside of the Twin Cities metro area, including higher poverty rates, more children living in poverty, more residents being served by the Supplemental Nutrition Assistance Program, higher rates of tobacco use among youth and greater mortality from heart disease and stroke.

 - Carlton-Cook-Lake-St. Louis-Aitkin-Itasca-Koochiching